Matthijs de Ligt to Juventus: De Ligt out of Ajax tour squad | Goal.com

 The likes of Paris Saint-Germain, Manchester City and Barcelona had been keen on landing him, although it would seem that it's Juve that have won the race for the Netherlands international.

-And the move appears to be close to completion after the Eredivisie side confirmed that De Ligt is not part of their 28-man squad travelling to Bamberg in Austria.
+And the move appears to be close to completion after the Eredivisie side confirmed that De Ligt is not part of their 28-man squad travelling to Bramberg in Austria.

 A short note from the club on the defender's absence read: "Awaiting a possible transfer, Matthijs de Ligt does not travel with the group."